revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 > Option d)
 <details><summary> <b>Explanation</b> </summary>

-> According to method overriding, parent class and child class method should have the same name with same number of arguments but, here the multiply() method of Test class and multiply() method of Test1 class both have different number of arguments, which lead to an error.
+> According to method overriding, parent class and child class method should have the same name with same number of arguments but, the multiply() method of Test class and multiply() method of Test1 class have different number of arguments, which leads to an error.
 While calling the mutliply() of Test1, 3 arguments are required but, only 2 passed.
   </details>
 </details>

 ---
-16. Rohan is trying the polymorphism concept in his code for the first time, he remembered something about method overriding and is able to create one method, in Parent class "Animal", named as "leg()" and has given the implementation of leg() method.
-He also created one more class named as "Human" which inheriting the Base class Animal.
-But now he forgets what to write in Human class to complete the concept of method overriding and how to create a object of that class.
-Help Rohan in solving his problem, you have to create a leg() method in Human class which prints "Humans have legs" and create an object for the Human class to call leg() method.
-Given below has some code written, write your logic in the spaces provided.
+16. Rohan is trying the polymorphism concept in his code for the first time, he remembered something about method overriding and is able to create one method, as Parent class "Animal", named as "leg()" and has given the implementation of leg() method.
+He also created one more class named as "Human" which inherited the Base class Animal.
+But he forgets what to write in Human class to complete the concept of method overriding and how to create an object of that class.
+Help Rohan in solving his problem, and you have to create a leg() method in Human class which prints "Humans have legs" and create an object for the Human class to call leg() method.
+Given below has some code written, and write your logic in the spaces provided.
 ```python3
 class Animal: